 Your IDC training will be much more relaxed, and the IE will be much easier, if you are comfortable with dive theory and a few other things before you arrive.
 You will spend time during the IDC going through this, and completing more dive theory exams, but there will also be a lot more information for you to take in, and most nights you will have teaching presentations to prepare after a full day in the classroom.
 I like to give my candidates a set of dive theory exams on the first day of the IDC, and I would expect everyone to be able to pass with a minimum score of 75% in each of the five subjects – Physics, Physiology, Equipment, Dive Skills & The Environment, and The RDP & Decompression Theory.

-When people book for an IDC with Go Pro In Paradise, we send a link to the students with materials to study before arriving – dive theory study notes, practise exams, knot tying videos, RDP revision questions etc..
+When people book a PADI IDC with Go Pro In Paradise, we send a link to our students with materials to study before arriving – dive theory study notes, practise exams, knot tying videos, RDP revision questions etc..
 A few of these study tools are also available to download from the Go Pro In Paradise website.
 We also have a few videos to help understand the dive theory on our YouTube channel.

 As a Divemaster, you should also be comfortable with the following knots: